The PEGNL Office will be closed December 24 to 26, 2024 and January 1, 2025.

 If you have a concern about the competence or professionalism of a licensed engineer or geoscientist, or a company holding a PEGNL Permit to Practice, or if you notice someone who is not a licensed engineer or geoscientist practicing or using restricted titles, you should report these issues to PEGNL.

-• If licensed with PEGNL and you have concerns with unethical or unprofessional practice, please contact PEGNL’s Professional Standards Director.
+• If the person in question is licensed with PEGNL and you have concerns with unethical or unprofessional practice, please contact PEGNL’s Professional Standards Director.

-• If not licensed with PEGNL, please gather all relevant evidence to support the suspected violation and contact PEGNL’s Professional Standards Director or submit anonymously as outlined below.
+• If the person in question is not licensed with PEGNL, please gather all relevant evidence to support the suspected violation and contact PEGNL’s Professional Standards Director or submit anonymously as outlined below.

 Compliance & Enforcement